joey-02/OBG-Onboarding/Docs/Syllabus.md

 - Replay attacks!
 - Ethereum classic, Bitcoin cash, segwit, etc
 ###### Homework: Read and think about [Atoms, Institutions, and Blockchains](https://stark.mirror.xyz/n2UpRqwdf7yjuiPKVICPpGoUNeDhlWxGqjulrlpyYi0)

+Much thanks to the open source blockchain community for all of the resources used in this course!